Neon-Pegasus/ToneDev/README.md

 # ToneDev
-Community tool for developers to collaborate on projects
+Tone analysis for github users based on their review comments